Jogen Mohan

 Jogen Mohan (born 1 November 1963) is an Indian politician from the state of Assam.
-He is a member of the Assam Legislative Assembly who represents the Mahmora constituency.
-He is the Revenue & Disaster Management, Hills Area Development, Mines & Minerals minister in the Himanta Biswa Sarma led-Cabinet.
+He currently serves as a member of the Rajya Sabha from Assam.
+He was a member of the Assam Legislative Assembly who represented the Mahmora constituency.
+He had served as the Revenue & Disaster Management, Hills Area Development, Mines & Minerals minister in the Himanta Biswa Sarma led-Cabinet.
 Mohan was also a minister in the Sarbananda Sonowal led Government.
 Mohan is a resident of Jyotipur village in the Sivasagar district of Assam.